50th Attack Squadron: Postwar reconnaissance in the Pacific

-Transferred to the 313th Bombardment Wing at Clark Field, the 5th was equipped with F-13 Superfortress (B-29)s, F-7A Liberators (B-24J and L)s and a few F-9B Flying Fortresses (B-17F)s equipped for long range photography and mapping which had operated from Australia during the war.
+At Clark, the 5th was equipped with Boeing F-13 Superfortress (B-29)s, F-7A Liberators (B-24J and L)s and a few F-9B Flying Fortresses (B-17F)s equipped for long range photography and mapping which had operated from Australia during the war.
 The squadron's mission was to perform aerial photography and mapping over the Southwest Pacific, Southeast Asia, Korea, Japan, Philippines, Formosa, and the Pescadores, 1946–1947, some missions being clandestine over northern China, Northern Korea and the Soviet Union.
+In February 1947, the squadron was reassigned to the 5th Reconnaissance Group, but was inactivated on 20 October 1947, transferring its mission, equipment and personnel to the 23d Reconnaissance Squadron, which was simultaneously activated at Clark.